null-none/native-base-skeleton/README.md

 # Native base starter

-A simple starter project for React Native + NativeBase + React Navigation + Redux on iOS and Android
+A simple starter project for React Native + NativeBase + React Navigation + Redux on iOS and Android.

 #### 1. Installation
 ```bash